Piracy: Rewards

-By contrast, an ordinary seamen in the Royal Navy received 19s per month to be paid in a lump sum at the end of a tour of duty, which was around half the rate paid in the Merchant Navy.
-However, corrupt officers would often "tax" their crews' wage to supplement their own, and the Royal Navy of the day was infamous for its reluctance to pay.
-From this wage, 6d per month was deducted for the maintenance of Greenwich Hospital, with similar amounts deducted for the Chatham Chest, the chaplain and surgeon.
+By contrast, an ordinary seaman in the Royal Navy received 19s per month, paid in a lump sum at the end of a tour of duty, which was around half the rate paid in the Merchant Navy.
+However, corrupt officers would often "tax" their crews' wages to supplement their own, and the Royal Navy of the day was infamous for its reluctance to pay.
+From this wage, 6d per month was deducted for the maintenance of Greenwich Hospital, with similar amounts deducted for the Chatham Chest, the chaplain, and surgeon.
 Six months' pay was withheld to discourage desertion.
-That this was insufficient incentive is revealed in a report on proposed changes to the RN Admiral Nelson wrote in 1803; he noted that since 1793 more than 42,000 sailors had deserted.
-Roughly half of all RN crews were pressganged and these not only received lower wages than volunteers but were shackled while the vessel was docked and were never permitted to go ashore until released from service.
+That this was an insufficient incentive is revealed in a report on proposed changes to the RN, written by Admiral Nelson in 1803; he noted that since 1793, more than 42,000 sailors had deserted.
+Roughly half of all RN crews were pressganged, and these not only received lower wages than volunteers but were shackled while the vessel was docked and were never permitted to go ashore until released from service.

-Although the Royal Navy suffered from many morale issues, it answered the question of prize money via the Cruizers and Convoys Act 1708 which handed over the share previously gained by the Crown to the captors of the ship.
-Technically it was still possible for the Crown to get the money or a portion of it but this rarely happened.
-The process of condemnation of a captured vessel and its cargo and men was given to the High Court of the Admiralty and this was the process which remained in force with minor changes throughout the Revolutionary and Napoleonic Wars.
+Although the Royal Navy suffered from many morale issues, it addressed the question of prize money through the Cruizers and Convoys Act 1708, which transferred the share previously held by the Crown to the ship's captors.
+Technically, it was still possible for the Crown to get the money or a portion of it, but this rarely happened.
+The condemnation of a captured vessel, its cargo, and its men was submitted to the High Court of the Admiralty, and this process remained in force, with minor changes, throughout the Revolutionary and Napoleonic Wars.